 With football facing unprecedented challenges after the COVID-19 outbreak, the funding is a direct response to a need across the game, providing grants to clubs who have lost normal revenue streams while helping them prepare their playing surfaces after challenging winter weather conditions.

-This funding of £9.56million, to be distributed by the Football Foundation, has been provided by the Foundation's partners, the Premier League, The FA, the Government and Sport England.
+The funding of £9.56million, to be distributed by the Football Foundation, has been provided by the Foundation's partners, the Premier League, The FA, the Government and Sport England.

 It will help put clubs in a position to start playing again when it is safe to do so, following Government advice.
 It is estimated the fund will benefit up to 4,000 grassroots clubs and organisations.